Maximal Modifications and Auslander-Reiten Duality for Non-isolated Singularities: Relationship Between CT modules, NCCRs and MM modules

-This immediately gives us a rich source of CT modules: \begin{thm} Let $k$ be a field of characteristic zero, and let $S$ be the polynomial ring $k[x_1,\hdots,x_d]$ (resp.\ the formal power series ring $k[[x_1,\hdots,x_d]]$).
+This immediately gives us a rich source of CT modules.
+The following result is shown in \cite[2.5]{IyamaAR} under the assumption that $G$ is a small subgroup of $\GL(d,k)$ and $S^G$ is an isolated singularity.
+We can drop both assumptions under our definition of CT modules. \begin{thm} Let $k$ be a field of characteristic zero, and let $S$ be the polynomial ring $k[x_1,\hdots,x_d]$ (respectively formal power series ring $k[[x_1,\hdots,x_d]]$).
 For a finite subgroup $G$ of $\GL(d,k)$, let $R=S^G$.
-If $G$ is small, then $S$ is a CT $R$-module. \end{thm} \begin{proof} Since $G$ is small $\End_{R}(S)\cong S\# {G}$ by \ref{reflection}(2).
-Thus by \ref{skew is non-singular} $\End_R(S)$ is a non-singular $R$-order and so consequently $S$ is a CT $R$-module by \ref{CT}. \end{proof}
+Then $S$ is a CT $R$-module. \end{thm} \begin{proof} We prove the case when $S$ is a polynomial ring, since the case when $S$ is a formal power series ring then follows by \ref{CTislocal}.
+We proceed by induction on $|G|$, the case $|G|=1$ being trivial.
+If $G$ is small, then $\End_{R}(S)$ is isomorphic to $S\#G$ by \ref{reflection}(2).
+This shows, by \ref{skew is non-singular}, that $\End_{R}(S)$ is a non-singular $R$-order and so $S$ is a CT $R$-module by \ref{CT}.

-We can say more in the complete local setting.
-The following result is shown in \cite[2.5]{IyamaAR} under the assumption that $G$ is a small subgroup of $\GL(d,k)$ and $S^G$ is an isolated singularity.
-We can drop both assumptions under our definition of CT modules.